n8n-io/n8n-docs/docs/integrations/builtin/credentials/ldap.md

 * [LDAP](/integrations/builtin/app-nodes/n8n-nodes-base.ldap/)
 ## Prerequisites

-You will need your LDAP server address, binding dn for the user to authenticate with and the password for the user.
+You will need your LDAP server address, Bind DN for the user to authenticate with, and the password for the user.

 ## Using LDAP credentials